natgian/organizer-web-app/README.md

 - **Budgets**: Track and manage your finances
 - **Notes**: Create, edit and search your personal notes
 - **Calendar**: Enter and search appointments in the calendar
-- **Timer**: Increase your productivity with the pomodor focus timer
+- **Timer**: Increase your productivity with the pomodoro focus timer
 - **Lists**: Create lists
 - **Responsive Design**: Enjoy a seamless experience across all devices